cnbbooks/lfe-sicp/README.md

 [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/) to Lisp Flavored Erlang.
 We are forever indebted to Harold Abelson, Gerald Jay Sussman, and Julie Sussman for their labor of love and intelligence.
-Needless to saw, our gratitude also extends to the MIT press for their generosity in licensing this work as Creative Commons.
+Needless to say, our gratitude also extends to the MIT press for their generosity in licensing this work as Creative Commons.

 ## Contributing